sebasrock156/Acer-E5-572-TMP246-OpenCore/README.md

 Battery Stats & Charge level ✔

+Hibernate ✔ (If you did Dualboot with Windows, works partially in this OS)

 WLAN ✔ (Always that you have an Intel Dual Band *support table below*):

 ## Supported WLAN Cards (by Intel):